cristianfior/course_git/README.md

 - git config --local user.email "useremail": define collaborator useremail
 - git config --local core.editor "editor": define the default editor to the files of the project
 - git config --local alias.aliasname gitcommand: create an alias for a git command
+- git status: see the status of the project and its files